etkndr/etkndr/README.md

 ### Hi there 👋

-I'm a full-stack web developer from Knoxville, TN.
+I'm Eric, a software engineer from Knoxville, TN.
 A bit about me:

 - 🌱 I’m currently learning Sass and p5.js
 - 👯 I’m looking to collaborate on interesting projects that will help me learn and grow as a developer